What we do with data we collect about you, and your rights.

 Why we are collecting your data?

-The electoral registration officer is a data controller and collects the personal data you provide for the purpose of registering your right to vote.
+The Electoral Registration Officer and Returning Officer is a data controller and collects the personal data you provide for the purpose of registering your right to vote.
 You need to be registered to be able to vote in any election or referendum for which you're eligible.
-We have a duty to maintain a complete and accurate register throughout the year.
+We've a duty to maintain a complete and accurate register throughout the year.
 We'll only collect the personal data we need from you in order to do this.

 These records may include: